ValeP314/pp4-future-home/README.md

 ### Content

 - The main structure and the README file are inspired to the I Think Therefore I Blog project.
+- The main image and logo were developed and designed using [Canva](https://www.canva.com/).
 - The icons were taken from [Font Awesome](https://fontawesome.com/)
+- The [favicon](./static/images/favicon.png) was created uploading the main image onto [Favicon.io](https://favicon.io/favicon-generator/).
+- The [mockup] was simulated using [AmIResponsive](https://ui.dev/amiresponsive)
 - The map is taken from GoogleMaps.
 - The colours for the form were selected through [Coolors](https://coolors.co/)
-- [W3 School](https://www.w3schools.com/) e [StackOverflow.com] were consulted regularly for tips on general coding.
+- [W3 School](https://www.w3schools.com/) e [StackOverflow.com](https://stackoverflow.com/) were consulted regularly for tips on general coding.

 ### Media

-- The [ photo](./assets/.jpg) on the Activities section is from Pexels by Pixabay: